 9. How to start the Windows Photos app using the Task Manager

 You can also open the Photos app from the Task Manager in both Windows 10 and Windows 11.
 To launch the Task Manager, press the Ctrl + Shift + Esc keys on your keyboard, and, if it opens in its compact view, click or tap on More details.
 In the full version of the Task Manager, click or tap File and then press “Run new task.”

 A new window opens, named “Create new task.”
 Type in ms-photos: and then press Enter on your keyboard or click or tap OK.

-How do you prefer to open the Photos app?
+How do you prefer to open the Windows Photos app?

-These are all the options we found for opening Windows 10's Photos app.
-Try them out and let us know which one works best for you.
+These are all the options we found for opening the Photos app in Windows 10 and Windows 11.
+Try them out, and let us know which one works best for you.
 Also, if we missed any, please let us know in a comment below, and we are going to update this tutorial accordingly.